jasonwong26/AlgorithmPractice/src/Trees/Notes.md

 - PreOrder: parent, left, right
 - PostOrder: left, right, parent

+## DFS vs BFS
+DFS is better at:
+- narrow but deep trees
+- finding nodes far from root

+BFS is better at:
+- shallow but wide trees
+- finding nodes near to root

 ## Tips
 Tree traversals are often recursive in nature.
 If pulling data up the tree - recurse first then analyze.